jacott/node-pg-libpq/README.md

  than [node-libpq](https://github.com/brianc/node-libpq) hence the name node-pg-libpq.
 It makes use of [node-pg-types](https://github.com/brianc/node-pg-types).

 This library is currently incomplete and only implements the features I need.
-For instance COPY commands do not work.
+For instance the `COPY TO STDOUT` command is not present yet.
 I will accept PRs though.

+ES6 Promises are supported by not passing a callback to the query commands.
+Note that older versions of node may need a Promise npm to be installed to use promises.

 ## Install